webplatform/docs/tutorials/mobile_optimization_best_practices/index.md

 {{Page_Title|Mobile optimization best practices}}
 {{Flags
+|State=Ready to Use
+|Checked_Out=No
 }}
 {{Byline}}
 {{Summary_Section|Mobile Devices may have slow network connections, hardware specific limitations and varying screen sizes.
 We need standardized best practices for building web apps.
-The goal is to provide the best user experience optimizing the HTML5 standards.  }}
+The goal is to provide the best user experience optimizing the HTML5 standards.}}
 {{Tutorial
 |Content=== Network Speed Optimizations ==